agonising-chafe/VibeMeals/docs/spec-shop.md

 **Goal:** Let users save some money / reduce duplicates with **minimal effort**.

-#### Flow:
+#### Flow

 1. User sees an optional prompt:

 - "Want to save a bit?
 Quick Review can remove staples you likely have."

-2. On opening:
+1. On opening:

 - Show up to ~5–10 items the system believes are staples or likely remaining:

   - e.g., oil, salt, pepper, basic spices, rice, flour, sugar.

-3. For each item:
+1. For each item:

 - Default: "Need it" (keep on list).

 - User may choose:

   - "Have it" → remove from list.

   - "Not sure" → keep on list.

-4. After Quick Review is closed, list reflects these changes.
+1. After Quick Review is closed, list reflects these changes.

-#### Guardrails:
+#### Guardrails

 - Quick Review **must never** surface: